Houégbo

 Houégbo is a town and arrondissement in the Atlantique Department of southern Benin.
 It is an administrative division under the jurisdiction of the commune of Toffo.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 7,563.

+Houégbo, like many areas of Benin, is home to a constituent monarchy.